The Conference For Those Building The Clean Energy Economy

 The Energy Leadership Summit is the region’s must-attend clean energy event.
 Presented jointly by the CleanTech Alliance and the Northwest Environmental Business Council, this unique event connects policy with practice and addresses the industry’s current challenges and future opportunities.

-In 2019, join us in exploring the nexus of energy, climate change, and the region’s economy with more than 400 industry leaders and policymakers from across the Northwest.
+Join us in exploring the nexus of energy, climate change, and the region’s economy with more than 400 industry leaders and policymakers from across the Northwest.
 The Energy Leadership Summit will provide an unmatched forum for learning, networking, and business development in the Northwest.